Neisi Dájomes: Career

 In 2021 she was part of a biographical documentary of her and her weightlifting teammates, Angie Dajomes and Tamara Salazar, with Retrogusto Films Inc. called Shell: Land of Champions.

 In 2022, it was announced that another production from the same studio was in the making, with a documentary film of her life called Neisi: The Power of a Dream.
 It is expected to be released in November 2023.

-On 6 June 2024, the Ecuadorian National Olympic Committee, named her and the ecuadorian olympic walker Brian Pintado as the official flag bearers for the opening ceremony of the Paris 2024 Olympic Games, however was the dressage rider Julio Mendoza Loor, who was the partner in carry the flag in the opening ceremony, replacing to Pintado.
+On 6 June 2024, the Ecuadorian National Olympic Committee, named her and the Ecuadorian olympic walker Brian Pintado as the official flag bearers for the opening ceremony of the Paris 2024 Olympic Games, however was the dressage rider Julio Mendoza Loor, who was the partner in carry the flag in the opening ceremony, replacing to Pintado.
 In August 2024, she competed in the women's 81 kg event.
 She was leading after the Snatch with a 122 kg lift and went down to the third place after the Clean & Jerk with a total of 267 kg.

+In 2025, Ecuadorian weightlifter Neisi Patricia Dajomes Barrera was sanctioned after testing positive for the prohibited substance clomifene in an out-of-competition sample collected on 7 April 2025.
+The International Testing Agency (ITA), acting on behalf of the International Weightlifting Federation (IWF), imposed a 14-month period of ineligibility from 2 June 2025 to 1 August 2026.
+Her competitive results from 7 April 2025 onward were disqualified.

+Researchers at the Pontificia Universidad Católica del Ecuador named a newly discovered species of glass frog, the Dajomes glass frog, in her honour.
+It was found in the El Quimi Nature Reserve in Ecuador.